CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: UNIX_TIMESTAMP ( [date] )

-    The arguments of the **UNIX_TIMESTAMP** function can be omitted.
-If they are omitted, the function returns the interval between '1970-01-01 00:00:00' UTC and the current system date/time in seconds as **INTEGER** type.
+    The argument of the **UNIX_TIMESTAMP** function can be omitted.
+If it is omitted, the function returns the interval between '1970-01-01 00:00:00' UTC and the current system date/time in seconds as **INTEGER** type.
 If the date argument is specified, the function returns the interval between '1970-01-01 00:00:00' UTC and the specified date/time in seconds.

     0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, 0 is returned as an exception.